Day of Infamy speech: Impact and legacy

 Roosevelt's speech had an immediate and long-lasting impact and was referred to as one of the most famous speeches of American politics.
 Thirty-three minutes after he finished speaking, Congress declared war against Japan, with only one Representative, Jeannette Rankin, voting against the declaration.
 The speech was broadcast live by radio and attracted the largest audience in American radio history, with over 81% of people tuning in to hear the speech.
 The response was positive, both within and outside of Congress.
 Samuel Irving Rosenman, who served as an adviser to Roosevelt, described the scene as the "most dramatic spectacle there in the chamber of the House of Representatives".
 He said that the spirit of cooperation came equally from both Democratic and Republican sides, and the "new feeling of unity which suddenly welled up in the chamber on December 8, the common purpose behind the leadership of the President, the joint determination to see things through, were typical of what was taking place throughout the country."

 The White House was inundated with telegrams praising Roosevelt's stance.
 One writer wrote: "On that Sunday, we were dismayed and frightened, but your unbounded courage pulled us together.".
 Recruiting stations were jammed with a surge of volunteers, and had to go on 24-hour duty to deal with the crowds seeking to sign up, in numbers reported to be twice as high as after Wilson's declaration of war in 1917.
 The anti-war and isolationist movement collapsed in the wake of the speech, with even the president's fiercest critics falling into line.
 Charles Lindbergh, who had been a leading isolationist, gave a statement endorsing Roosevelt's speech.
 He said: "Our country has been attacked by force of arms, and by force of arms we must retaliate.
-We must now turn every effort to building the greatest and most efficient Army, Navy and Air Force in the world."
+We must now turn every effort to building the greatest and most efficient Army, Navy, and Air Force in the world."
+However, controversial Detroit area priest Charles Coughlin, who previously did national radio sermons and now published the Social Justice periodical magazine, would oppose U.S. entry into World War II even after the bombing of Pearl Harbor, alleging that Jews had planned the war for their own benefit and had conspired to involve the United States.